DRAFT - Implementation Toolkit

 Before you start

-Before you start going through the toolkit sections, can you think about the problem you are trying to fix and write it on a piece of paper.
+Before you start going through the toolkit sections, can you think about the problem you are trying to fix and write it down, will will get back to it later.

 Try not to jump to a solution.
 Consider what evidence you have that this problem exists.
 If there is no objective evidence at this stage, that is fine.
 You can work towards gathering evidence.

-After the preliminary steps and readiness assessment, you can sign up for your implementation toolkit package and choose the level of support you require to start your implementation.
+You can sign up for your implementation toolkit package and choose the level of support you require to start your implementation.
+After this is done, we will walk you through the preliminary steps and readiness assessment to prepare your implementation project.

 We will walk you through the implementation step-by-step, and you can create your action plan to get the initiative ready for implementation.
 We will support every step and provide you with training and coaching (optional) to design, implement and evaluate your change.